Duck-Pass/self-host/README.md

 cp .env.example .env
 ```

-2. Modify the `.env.` with your desired parameters, some of them are already configured
+2. Modify the `.env` with your desired parameters, some of them are already configured
 to match the `docker-compose.yml`

 3. If you need to modify the API url in the front-end, change `api_url` directly in the Dockerfile.